BBQ guides icon.BBQ Guides

 Two chickens in a BBQ smoker, with rubbed and brown crispy skin.

-Over the next 5 minutes, you’ll learn which woods are best for smoking chicken and why.
+Over the next 5 minute read, you’ll learn which woods are best for smoking chicken and why.
 We’ve got a rundown of our top 6 types, plus we check in with the experts and stars of barbecue to see what they use in their smokers and why.

-Got your chickens ready for the smoker, but not sure which wood to choose?
-It’s an important decision, and we’re going to help you make it with a rundown of the best lumber for the job.
+So, if you’ve got your chickens ready for the smoker but are unsure which wood to choose?
+We will help you make it with this rundown of the best lumber for the job.

-Preferred Smoking Woods for a Mild, Complementary Flavor
+Preferred Smoking Woods for Chicken Giving a Mild, Complementary Flavor

-Here’s your go-to list for smoking woods that go great with the mild flavor of chicken.
+Here’s your go-to list for mild smoking woods that go great with the mild flavor of chicken.

 Hickory